 3. It's lighter in texture, yet still full-flavored.
 While I ADORE custards in most forms – crème bruleé, crème caramel, and flan being just a few favorites – cooked custard bases for ice cream always felt too rich and heavy to me.
 By using the egg yolks raw, you still get the flavor of custard, yet lighter.
 Just right, I'd say.

-If you are uncomfortable eating raw egg yolks or don’t have access to farm fresh eggs, feel free to skip the egg yolks altogether.
-You may absolutely make this without them – the cream mixture is delectable even on its own.
+And MOST importantly, if you are uncomfortable eating raw egg yolks or don't have access to farm fresh eggs, feel free to skip the egg yolks altogether.
+You may absolutely make this homemade ice cream without them – the cream mixture is delectable even on its own.

 Strawberry Ice Cream